 Degé Coutee, Resident of Los Angeles

-Medical Cannabis Patient & Social Justice Advocate
+Medical Cannabis Patient and Social Justice Advocate